teja3112/voca/README.md

 - [ ] Debate practice
 - [ ] Presentation practice
 - [ ] Business communication practice

-## 🔐 Security

-VOCA keeps the Gemini API key on the server side.

-Production requests are handled through a Vercel Serverless Function, while the API key is stored securely using environment variables and is never exposed to the browser.

 ## 📌 Current Status